 Candidates who are considered finalists for the internship are contacted in December and are scheduled for a telephone interview.
-Finalists are required to visit on-site and it may be cost effective to purchase airline tickets for the program’s information session after this December notification.
+Finalists are strongly encouraged visit on-site for the information session day.
+It may be most cost effective to purchase airline tickets for the program’s information session after this December notification.
 Phone interviews are conducted in early January.
-Applicant finalists attending the required on-site information session will also be asked if an optional picture of them can be taken for the exclusive purpose of facilitating reviewers' memories.
+Applicant finalists attending the on-site information session will also be asked if an optional picture of them can be taken for the exclusive purpose of facilitating reviewers' memories.
 Photos are not used in any way as part of the selection process.
 As APPIC members, we adhere to the policies and procedures established by APPIC for notifying candidates.

 Persons with diverse backgrounds are encouraged to apply.
 In all selection activities, attempts will be made to support the principles of diversity.
 This internship participates in the APPIC national match (using National Matching Services, NMS).
 All selection procedures are conducted within the guidelines of APPIC.
 Candidates may withdraw from the selection process at any time up until turning in their rank order list to the internship Training Director.
 If matched with a site, the candidate must intern at that site.